yashganatra14/Computational-Chemistry/README.md

    Contains parameters used for Docking on MGL Tools for AutoDock4.

 Folder Name: GROMACS
    Contains .mdp files for minimization, equilibration and production step.
+Also contains input and output files for gmx_MMPBSA.

 Folder Name: Glide Data
    Contains .csv files with data obtained from Glide.